particle-iot/docs/src/content/troubleshooting/connectivity/interpreting-cloud-debug.md

 In particular, note that there is never a response to the `> AT` command, and the error `ERROR: No response from NCP`.
 Also, the modem-specific information like manufacturer, model, ICCID, etc. are all blank.

-For Gen 3 devices (Boron, B Series SoM), the status LED will blink green.
+For Gen 3 devices (Boron, B-Series SoM), the status LED will blink green.

-For Gen 2 devices (Electron, E Series), the status LED will blink dark blue.
+For Gen 2 devices (Electron, E-Series), the status LED will blink dark blue.

 ## Other cloud connection issues